Narayan Rane: Controversies

 In August 2011, Urban Development Deputy Secretary BK Gahart claimed in a deposition before the inquiry committee investigating the Adarsh Housing Society scam that while Rane was Chief Minister in the 1999 Shiv Sena-BJP ministry, he expedited a land allocation at the behest of Adarsh Housing Society.
 The BJP-Sena opposition unsuccessfully campaigned for Rane's resignation as Industry Minister, but when the inquiry committee completed its report in April 2013, indicting four former Chief Ministers of Maharashtra, Rane was not included.

-In August 2021, while traveling under the BJP Jan Ashirwad Yatra initiative (a program under which Modi ministers traveled their home constituencies and regions), Rane claimed Uddhav Thackeray, the Chief Minister of Maharashtra following the 2019 Maharashtra political crisis, forgot the year of India's independence during an Independence Day speech, requiring prompting by an aide.
+In August 2021, while traveling under the BJP Jan Ashirwad Yatra initiative (a program under which Modi ministers traveled to their home constituencies and regions), Rane claimed Uddhav Thackeray, the Chief Minister of Maharashtra following the 2019 Maharashtra political crisis, forgot the year of India's independence during an Independence Day speech, requiring prompting by an aide.
 Rane went on to declare that, "Had I been there, I would have given him a slap."
 Maharashtra Police arrested Rane in Ratnagiri on 24 August.
 A court conditionally granted him bail the following day.

 In February 2022, an F.I.R. was registered against Rane for allegedly making defamatory and false statements about Disha Salian's death.

+The Bombay High Court declined to grant interim relief to Union Minister Narayan Rane in a plea seeking protection from arrest concerning his controversial remarks about then-Chief Minister Uddhav Thackeray.
+Rane's petition, filed through his counsel Aniket Nikam, sought to quash multiple First Information Reports (FIRs) registered against him across Maharashtra.
+The court refused an urgent hearing on the matter, leading Rane's legal team to withdraw the plea with the liberty to approach a vacation bench.